 It’s astonishing that anything survived that storm.
 More than 8,000 people perished, and 3,600 buildings were destroyed.
 But the East End Historic District appears largely intact, with beautifully restored mansions, elaborate churches, and a large number of Victorian homes.

 It’s obvious that Galveston was once a thriving port and the grandest city in Texas.
 We enjoyed walking around the historic district, admiring the homes and chatting with the locals.
 Sculptures carved from grand old oaks felled in the 2008 storm decorate the gardens.
 And apparently, Mardi Gras is a big deal here.
 We were visiting just as people were decorating their homes for the celebration to come.

 Winding up our Galveston adventures, we discovered Galveston Island Brewing.
-Started by a former tugboat captain, the craft brewery turns out delicious beer (true to form, I had a porter, and Eric an IPA).
+Started by a former tugboat captain, the craft brewery turns out delicious beer (I had a smoked porter, and Eric an IPA.
+Both were excellent).
 It’s a friendly, colorful atmosphere—and best of all, they have a resident brewery kitty, who made happy hour even better.